apache/incubator-crail/README.md

 The datapath property specifies a path from which the storage nodes will allocate blocks of memory via mmap.
 Again, that path best points to a hugetlbfs mountpoint.

     crail.datanode.rdma.datapath          /memory/data

+You want to specify how much DRAM each datanode should donate into the file system pool using the `storagelimit` property.
+DRAM is allocated in chunks of `allocationsize`, which needs to be a multiple of `crail.blocksize`.

+    crail.datanode.rdma.allocationsize      1073741824
+    crail.datanode.rdma.storagelimit        75161927680

 Crail supports optimized local operations via memcpy (instead of RDMA) in case a given file operation is backed by a local storage node.
 The indexpath specifies where Crail will store the necessary metadata that make these optimizations possible.
 Important: the indexpath must NOT point to a hugetlbfs mountpoint because index files will be updated which not possible in hugetlbfs.

     crail.datanode.rdma.localmap          true